radekstepan/mistok/README.md

 $ ./mongod
 ```

+Deploying locally, the server expects to find the database at `localhost:27017`, the default.

 ### Server:

 Configure the `port` and `host` vars in `server/server.coffee`, they are setup for [Heroku](http://heroku.com) deployment now: